MaximusXVIII/nerve-diary/README.md

 Medication taken: N/A

-Duration of episode: Still ongoing, will update when changes
+Duration of episode: Still ongoing, will update when changes, as of 1524 it is still continuing

 ### 1404